- 24X7Claim Assistance &

-While Third Party Insurance covers you against liability expenses claimed by the other party, in case of an injury or death and property damage arising out of an accident.
-This doesn’t cover your own-damage, while a Comprehensive policy offers an extensive protection to your vehicle.
+While Third-Party Insurance covers you against liability expenses claimed by the other party, in case of an injury or death and property damage arising out of an accident.
+This doesn’t cover your own-damage, while a Comprehensive policy offers extensive protection to your vehicle.
 It takes care of your expenses incurred in repairing the damages to the bike due to man-made and natural calamities.

 Now, you can breathe a sigh of relief, knowing that theft is covered by your comprehensive insurance plan.
 On payment of a small premium, you can save your money big time during a crisis like theft.